citp/privacy-policy-historical/g/ga/gam/game.com.cn.md

-> *The following text is extracted and transformed from the game.com.cn privacy policy that was archived on 2017-06-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170627200337id_/http%3A//www.a10.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the game.com.cn privacy policy that was archived on 2017-12-28.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171228003146id_/http%3A//www.a10.com/privacy-policy) for the most accurate reproduction.*

-# Games - Free Online Games, Free Games Online! - GamesGames.com
+# Privacy Policy | Free Online Games - Agame.com

 **PRIVACY POLICY**